practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 With about 200 milliseconds, the execution time of the SWI Prolog version is surprisingly fast from my point of view, and about as fast as the Scala variant: [Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)

-On the other side and as so often, I found out accidentally that installing SWI Prolog outside of [Ubuntu 24 LTS](#swi-prolog) is surprinsingly tough.
+On the other side and as so often, I found out accidentally that installing SWI Prolog outside of [Ubuntu 24 LTS](#swi-prolog) is surprisingly tough.
 In Alma Linux 10 for example, based on the DNF package manager, I just ended up to to take its [Flatpak version](https://www.swi-prolog.org/build/unix.html), which is not a real installation, and only allows me to use the Java based GUI (and not its console version as usual):

 ![plot](./SWI%20Prolog%20GUI%20in%20Alma%20Linux%2010.png)